-The Chairman of Matchroom Boxing promotional company, Eddie Hearn, said that his ward Anthony Joshua might refuse to fight Oleksandr Usyk, VRinge reports.
+The Chairman of Matchroom Boxing promotional company, Eddie Hearn, said that his ward Anthony Joshua might refused to fight Oleksandr Usyk, VRinge reports.

 The British heavyweight has collected three of four championship belts.
 Bulgarian Kubrat Pulev, who is considered №1 IBF contender, seems to be Joshua’s next opponent.
 But there is also Ukrainian Usyk who is ranked 1st by WBO.